ZeroPass/ack/README.md

 [![build](https://github.com/ZeroPass/antelope.ck/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/ZeroPass/antelope.ck/actions/workflows/build.yml)
 [![tests](https://github.com/ZeroPass/antelope.ck/actions/workflows/tests.yml/badge.svg?branch=master)](https://github.com/ZeroPass/antelope.ck/actions/workflows/tests.yml)

 [AntelopeIO](https://github.com/antelopeIO) Cryptography Library is a header-only library designed for use in smart contracts.
-The library includes implementations of ECC primitives and ECDSA verification algorithms, as well as RSA PKCS v1.5 & RSASSA-PSS signature verification algorithms and Keccak hash algorithms: SHA3-256, SHA3-384, SHA3-512, SHAKE-128, and SHAKE-256.
+The library includes implementations of ECC primitives and ECDSA verification algorithms, as well as RSA PKCS v1.5 & RSASSA-PSS signature verification algorithms, SHA-384 and Keccak hash algorithms: SHA3-256, SHA3-384, SHA3-512, SHAKE-128, and SHAKE-256.

 One of the key features of the library is its optimization of algorithm execution by minimizing heap allocations.
 The library achieves this by allocating most of the data on the stack and passing it around by pointers and references using `std::span`.
 Data structures are designed in a way that utilizes static polymorphism to minimize v-table emissions and runtime overhead.
 This design choice ensures that the library operates as efficiently as possible, making it well-suited for use in resource-constrained environments.